Elizabeth Bingler explains why gaming is here to stay and how it can get along with athletics.

 The answer lies, ironically, in gaming; more specifically in self-care.
 Gamification is already present everywhere in the online world, and it seems to be bringing measurable results.

 A health app giving you a virtual medal for achieving your daily calorie goal is a form of gamification.
 An application that puts your fitness level in competition against other users is also gamification.
 The list goes on, but what's important is that game wellness achieves results because it taps into a robust system in our brains - the reward system.

 Gaming and Athleticism

-Taking after athletics, virtual sports are making a name for themselves with a host of competitions already awarding hefty prize pools and attracting sizeable spectators both online and in gaming arenas.
+Virtual sports are making a name for themselves with a host of competitions already awarding big prize pools and attracting sizeable spectators both online and in gaming arenas.
 Another proof of the growth of eSports is that betting sites like Betway accept wagering on them just like they accept sports betting on physical athletic competitions.
 Furthermore, educational institutions all over the world are now awarding eSports scholarships, thereby recognizing that the mental skills needed to be successful in such competitions transcend beyond gaming.

 If you quote information from this page in your work, then the reference for this page is:

 Elizabeth Bingler graduated from the University of Pittsburgh with degrees in English Literature and Fiction Writing.
 She works as a freelance content writer and editor and has written articles on a wide variety of topics such as technology, sports, business, lifestyle, culture, and travel.